open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 Also, RCS unlock detect attentions are only valid if found on the non-primary clock.
 PRD will have to check `RCS_SENSE_1[12:13]` to determine which clock is primary.

+### Important notes regarding RCS unlock detect attentions in hardware

-NOTE: It is possible on P10 DD1.0 to see an RCS unlock detect attention on the primary clock, which should be ignored.
+- In P10 DD1.0, it is possible on to see an RCS unlock detect attention on the primary clock, which should be ignored.
 The hardware team is working on a possible fix for P10 DD2.0 to only report on non-primary clocks.

-In addition, there is a bug in P10 DD1.0 that will report false RCS unlock detect attentions.
+- In P10 DD1.0, there is a bug in hardware that will report false RCS unlock detect attentions.
 Therefore, the hardware team has recommended to mask these attentions for P10 DD1.0.

+- In P10 DD2.0, the hardware team was unable to resolve the P10 DD1.0 issues
+  above, among other issues, and have determined that the RCS unlock detect functionality will be **disabled for all P10 processors** and the attentions will be masked.

 ## Clock Domain Error Analysis Priority and Justifications